austintgriffith/Pyth.io-Site/content/fleet/requestscontract.md

   struct Request{
     address combiner; //what combiner to use
-    string request;   //the actual request, could be json object bytes32 protocol; //the type of request can be anything, up to miners to understand address callback; //developer contract to __callback to when result is found bool active;      //bool used as meta data
+    string request;   //the actual request, could be json object ----- in the future we may only store a hash of this on-chain bytes32 protocol; //the type of request can be anything, up to miners to understand address callback; //developer contract to __callback to when result is found bool active;      //bool used as meta data